MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

     });
 ...
 ```
 - so now when we go to http://localhost:3104/picture we will just see the Hapi logo image, even though the image file is stored in lib/public/images
 - If we want to access this file from within our site pages, you would go to the route path, not the actual file's path
 - let's look at how a simple html page would use that image asset:

 ```
+html
-FILE: lib/public/used-picture.html
+// FILE: lib/public/used-picture.html

 <!DOCTYPE html>
 <html lang="en">